-Applications must be accompanied by an acknowledgement and endorsement letter from the chapter’s chair on behalf of the executive committee or officiating body of the chapter.
+- The application must be accompanied by an acknowledgment and endorsement letter from the chapter’s chair on behalf of the executive committee or officiating body of the chapter.

-The chair of the recipient chapter will be notified in March before the annual meeting at which the presentation will be made.
-The recipient chapter receives a certificate at the annual meeting and a cash award of $500 after the annual meeting.
-The cash award is earmarked for enhancing the programming of the recipient chapter’s annual or regular membership meeting.
-The recipient chapter’s representative assumes all costs of attending the meeting and the ceremony at which the presentation is made.
+The chair of the recipient chapter will be notified in March.
+The recipient chapter receives a cash award of $500 after the annual conference.
+The cash award is earmarked for enhancing the programming of the recipient chapter’s annual or regular membership conference.
 If there are no appropriate projects, the association may elect not to present the award in a given year.

-- The recipient Chapter chair and award nominators will be notified in March 2018.
+- Applicants and award recipients will be notified in March 2023 with the results.

 Past Award Recipients

 - 2022: Midcontinental Chapter of the Medical Library Association: For its project to publish the chapter Annual Meeting Proceedings.

 - 2021: Northern California and Nevada Medical Library Group: For their sponsorship, mentorship, and financial support of ALA Spectrum Scholars.